Think about a typical person in your audience.

 Another test: Imagine your title on a list of 10 speeches at a conference.
 The reader has to decide whether to attend a speech based only on the title.
 Does yours illuminate the issue and entice them to attend?

-State the 2, 3 or 4 areas you will cover (not the 20 points!) within your speech so people know what to expect.
+Start a speech by stating the 2, 3 or 4 areas you will cover (not the 20 points!) within your speech so people know what to expect.
 This takes about 10 seconds.

 Some people call this this an agenda, an overview or an outline of your talk.
 Whatever you call it, this works best when it’s short; naming the headings or labels of the different sections/categories/issues you’ll be speaking about.